 If you want to contact Support via email, you can only do so using your Runbox email account or the alternate email address.
-Happily, in my test, it only took about 2 hours for Runbox Support to email me an answer to my question.
+Luckily, it only took about 2 hours for Runbox Support to email me an answer to my question.

 Runbox pricing and plans

-Each one of these plans offers its own number of email accounts, amount of email storage, and file storage.
-The last three in the list also support using your own domain name, in addition to the runbox.com domain.
+As you can see, each of these plans offers its own number of email accounts, amount of email storage, and file storage.
+All but Micro support using your own domain name, in addition to the runbox.com domain.

-Runbox goes beyond many services in giving you lots of ways to pay.
-In addition to the usual Visa, Mastercard, and American Express, they will accept PayPal, International Money Orders, SWIFT wire transfers, Cash, and cryptocurrencies.
-A definite plus there.
+Runbox goes beyond many services when it comes to payment options.
+In addition to the Visa, Mastercard, and American Express, they will accept PayPal, International Money Orders, SWIFT wire transfers, cash, and cryptocurrencies.
+This is a definite plus.

-To get the complete story on pricing and payment options, you’ll be well-served to visit the Price Plans page.
+To get the complete story on pricing and payment options, you should visit their Price Plans page.